prateek/TimeseriesDelta/README.md

 ===============
 TimeseriesDelta
 ===============
-TimeseriesDelta is a Java MapRedue job which can be used to find outliers in timeseries data.
+TimeseriesDelta is a Java MapReduce job which can be used to find outliers in time-series data.
 It uses a SlidingWindow over a single pass of the data to find any data points greater than the specified threshold over the average value of the metric and writes those points out to HDFS.

 ----
 ### Build